joergkrause/svogv/projects/svogv/README.md

 It's for developers who create standard forms and want to automate the development process.

+> Demo and project are made using Angular CLI.
+Current version is made using **@angular/cli 7.3.5**.

 ## Introduction

 This library is for making forms.
 Easy and fast.
 It has these advantages: